-Figures 15 through 19 presents the percentage of transactions that aborted.
-We omit graphs for Labyrinth, SSCA2, and Vacation as they have an extremely low number of transaction aborts.
+We next discuss our experiments using traces recorded from actual executions of the STAMP benchmarks.
+Figure 4 presents the execution times in cycles (lower is better).
+Figure 5 presents the percentage of transactions that aborted.
+The x-axis of both graphs gives the number of threads.
 As noted in the original STAMP paper and the STAMP website, the execution time of the Bayes benchmark is highly sensitive to the order in which dependencies are learned.
 This causes the 4 core executions to take more time than the 2 core executions.
 The lazy conflict detection versions are competitive with the best contention managers for eager conflict detection on all benchmarks.

 Labyrinth, SSCA2, and Vacation have few transaction conflicts and therefore the contention manager does not have much impact on performance.
 Bayes, Genome, and Intruder have more conflicts and we observe that the choice of contention manager affects performance.
 The Polite contention manager performs poorly for KMeans.
-Note if two transactions mutually conflict, the polite manager will make both transactions wait (for a time period that is randomly exponentially backed off) for the other to commit.
+Note if two transactions mutually conflict, the polite manager will make both transactions randomly backoff exponentially to wait for the other to commit.
 Such pathological cases yield the large slowdowns observed.